Desigining and building a computer from scratchHome

 Annotated view of MiniBit version 2 (December 2016)

 I wanted to use only simple integrated circuits in my design.
-If I could create it out of discrete transistors in theory, it was fair play.
+Therefore, if I had the time and money I could theoretically build the entire thing out of discrete transistors.

 At the current stage, there is no display and input is performed with a dip switch panel.
 I have plans to add I/O capabilities which could eventually be extended to work with a modified display or keyboard.